PlaThyme/PlaThyme/README.md

 It is a multiplayer web game hosting site.
 We are aiming to create a website where users can select a game from the list of games (currently 3 games) and create a private room and start playing the game.
 The site will be able to host open source games created by other contributors ([learn how to integrate your game into Plathyme](https://github.com/PlaThyme/PlaThyme/blob/main/CONTRIBUTING.md)).

 # Why PlaThyme
-Remote working made many of us start playing online games with our collegues or friends.
+Remote working made many of us start playing online games with our colleagues or friends.
 We observed for different games we use different sites.
 We wanted to create a single site that can host multiple multiplayer games.
 So we are developing a Website that makes it easy for other developers to contribute and easily integrate their games into this project.

 # Technologies and Environment
 * [React](https://reactjs.org/docs/getting-started.html)